 - Trials don’t have access to our G Suite integration.

-- Trials can’t use advanced Commerce features like Abandoned Checkout Recovery.
+- Trials can’t use advanced Commerce features like Abandoned Cart Recovery.

 Tip: Squarespace Circle members have access to six-month trials.
 To learn more, visit Squarespace Circle FAQ.